memgraph/docs/docs/reference-guide/metadata.md

  - `labels-removed`
  - `properties-set`

-This data will refer only to the changes done by query, thus changes made in triggers will not affect these values.
+This data will refer only to the changes done by the query, thus changes made in triggers will not affect these values.

 :::caution Differences compared to triggers